Mysticalbloomingal/DevOps-BootCamp-Git/readme.md

  * [new branch]      master -> master
 ```
 ## **What are branches**
 #### A branch in Git is simply a lightweight movable pointer to one of these commits.
-The default branch name in Git is master .
+The default branch name in Git is master.
 As you start making commits, you're given a master branch that points to the last commit you made.
 Every time you commit, the master branch pointer moves forward automatically.

 ## **Use of Branches**
-#### When your working on a new feature or resolving a bug always create a seperate branch.
+#### When you working on a new feature or resolving a bug always create a separate branch.
 #### **Note: You should never commit on a main branch**

-## **Making a new Branch and Swicthing to it (Learn Branching)**
+## **Making a new Branch and Switching to it (Learn Branching)**

 ```
 git branch <branch-name>